acharliekelly/resumption/README.md

               something like L1 for 1st position left col) PK (layout_id, section_id)

-When resume is published, is_public = true.
-Then public URL: (deployment-url)/resumes/{user_name}/{layout_name}
+### Resume
+id            PK
+user_id       FK
+layout_id     FK
+resume_name   text (part of url) format        (html | pdf)

+When layout is ready, it gets published into Resume, so basically the same exact data.
+Resume table essentially just URL generator.
+Public URL: (deployment-url)/resumes/{user_name}/{resume_name}{.pdf}
-Resumes controller will have to figure out how to handle that.
+Resume controller will have to figure out how to handle that.